 “Qu-est-ce qu’on mange ce soir?”
 (French for “What are we eating for dinner tonight?”) is the dreaded quotidian question.
-In my case, it’s usually my husband asking and generally speaking, he is asking what I’d like him to cook since he has more time and energy to do the cooking.
+In my case, it was usually my (now ex) husband asking and generally speaking, he would ask what I’d like him to cook since he had more time and energy to do the cooking.

 Lately, though, I sensed my family’s fatigue with the usual repertoire and despite stepping in myself now and then to help out, kept thinking something had to change.